 Once savings have been accumulated, retirement income planning focuses on how different income sources work together over time.
 Planning discussions may include Social Security benefits, pensions, and withdrawals from investment accounts, along with the timing and interaction of those income streams.

-Rancho Cucamonga, CA financial advisors use advanced planning software to compare different income timing and withdrawal strategies and illustrate how retirement paths may differ.
-These comparisons are intended to inform decisions rather than predict or guarantee future results.
+Using advanced planning software, Rancho Cucamonga, CA financial advisors can compare different income timing and withdrawal approaches to help illustrate different retirement paths and help you make an informed decision on which one you prefer.
+These comparisons are intended to support informed decision-making, not to predict or guarantee future results.

 3. Investment Strategy Within the Retirement Planning Context